Quickzand/Zoomba/README.md

 # Zoomba
-The all new and improved codebase for zombi!
+The all new and improved codebase for zomba!